Linaro/website/_posts/current/blog/2021-07-15-glibc-improvements-and-what-to-expect-in-future-linux-distributions.md

 ---
 layout: post
-title: GLIBC improvements and what to expect in future Linux distributions
+title: "GLIBC improvements & what to expect in future Linux distributions "
-description: "This blog covers the recent glibc improvements in an architecture specific way (with a special emphasis on aarch64) while also highlighting generic features to show developers and system administrators what to expect in future Linux distributions. "
+description: "In this article, we cover glibc improvements in an architecture way while also highlighting generic features to show what to expect in future Linux distributions. "
 date: 2021-07-15 09:31:35 +01:00
 image: /assets/images/content/code.jpg
 tags: